stordahl/svelte-right-click/src/routes/docs/getting-started/PageContent.svelte.md

 ## Getting Started

-To get started with svelte-context-menu, first install the package in your project.
+To get started with svelte-right-click, first install the package in your project.

 ```shell
 npm install --save-dev svelte-right-click